-In 2010 EUROLAB implemented the EUROLAB authors’ conferences as part of its activities.
+In 2010, Research Gateway EUROLAB established the EUROLAB authors’ conferences as part of its activities.

 The goals of the EUROLAB authors’ conferences are: